Jellyfish-Insights/aurelia/run_on_docker.md

 - Password: Database's password.
 - Port: Port in which the database is listening.

-All this information should be on a unique string separated by '`;`', you can see an example below.
+All this information should be on a unique string separated by semicolon (`;`), you can see an example below.

 If you are running the database in containers, all these values should match the values put in the `docker-compose.yml` file.